emberlondon/emberlondon.github.io/speaker-guidelines.md

   ```
 - Avoid content which may make people uncomfortable
   (if in doubt, please ask)
-- If you intend to adapt the Tomster (Ember’s hamster mascot)
-  please let us know (the adaptation will need approval)
 - If you use [f.lux](https://justgetflux.com/), remember to disable it prior to
   delivering your talk